 How many meetings, online or onsite, did they hold with each potential candidate partner before further narrowing down their choice?
 This averaged two meetings and often involved a visit to the providers offices to see how they operated.

 The final decision

-When it got down to that final crunch decision, we wanted to know if our respondents kept the status quo or changed IT provider.
+When it came to that final crunch decision, we wanted to know if our respondents kept the status quo or changed IT provider.
 We asked what the main reasons were for choosing their IT partner and were they pleased with the outcome.

-A great result to see was, given the opportunity to refresh their supplier relationship, around 25% of businesses (6 out of the 25 surveyed) retained their existing provider.
+A great result, given the opportunity to refresh their supplier relationship, around 25% of businesses (6 of 25 surveyed) retained their existing provider.

 This is a small data set.
 However, the process for all respondents followed a similar path with variations in approach and criteria.
 I am sure some of these will resonate with most business owners.
 Several things that are clear from the data include the popularity of Google!
 Also the number of potential suppliers approached averaged around three, which was expected.

 Other key considerations included location, which may reflect on a desire to work with local partners or simply from habit.
 Price was a factor with 36% of businesses stating as their number one reason.
 This was not as high as I thought it may be, given the current climate.

 All respondents noted how time consuming the process is and the hidden cost of change.
 The majority identified IT as being mission critical to their business, more so in todays fluctuating environment.

 Thank you to those who took part in this month’s survey without whom this article would not have been possible.